markuskimius/jsonexpr/doc/install.md

 # Installation

-jsonexpr may be built from scratch or installed from a package.
+JSONexpr may be built from scratch or installed from a package.

+The command-line version of JSONexpr, `je`, comes with the C version and the Python version of JSONexpr.

 ## Building from Scratch

-To build jsonexpr from scratch, first install [libc-wasm](https://github.com/markuskimius/libc-wasm) then run:
+To build JSONexpr from scratch, first install [libc-wasm](https://github.com/markuskimius/libc-wasm) then run:

 ```bash